celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ## `celocli account:balance ADDRESS`

-View Celo Dollar and Gold balances for an address
+View Celo Dollar and CELO balances for an address

 ```
-View Celo Dollar and Gold balances for an address
+View Celo Dollar and CELO balances for an address

 USAGE
   $ celocli account:balance ADDRESS